Skip to main content

 Attach supporting documents

-Upload any required underwriting or compliance documents.Endpoint: Create Lead DocumentPOST /v1/crm/leads/{leadId}/documents
+Upload any required underwriting or compliance documents.Endpoint: Create Application DocumentPOST /v1/crm/leads/{leadId}/documents

 7